 But I know a lot of people don’t segment just from looking at the data that we see on the back-end of OptinMonster so I wish that more people segment their email list.
 Also, just the “join my newsletter” is very common and I see OptinMonster on the websites that I go to and I’m like, man, these people can be doing so much better!
 Then we have tons and tons of ideas and there’s like, “Here are three easy lead magnets…” when the easiest thing you can do is, convert a blog post and make it into a PDF and offer that with a download.
 Ian Cleary from RazorSocial does a great job at that and his conversion rates are through the roof.
 All he’s doing is, “Hey, you can download this post in the PDF and print it out,” and that works really well for him.
 Neil Patel is even doing that now on his blog.
 He’s just offering a downloadable PDF version of his article.

-So, on our podcast here that we’re on this moment on Marketing Speak and my other podcast, The Optimized Geek, I have an ethical bribe in the form of a PDF transcript and checklist from each of the episodes.
+So, on our podcast here that we’re on this moment on Marketing Speak and my other podcast, Get Yourself Optimized, I have an ethical bribe in the form of a PDF transcript and checklist from each of the episodes.
 It’s a lot of extra work but it’s a great opt-in to provide for folks.
 I’m not getting the opt-in rates that I want so I probably need to use your tool.
 I don’t have a pop-up at all!

 I think so!
 I think if you just make a click-to-load pop-up using the MonsterLink technology that we have, we’re seeing between 30-60% conversion on this.